On this page:

 Just as we did with Abscond, let’s approach writing the compiler by first writing an example.

-Concretely, the program that adds 1 twice to 40 looks like:
+So, a program that adds 1 twice to 40 looks like:

 Examples